TosbackCgusBridge-Bot/CGUs-versions/Stepstone/Privacy Policy.md

 Interruption of services, withdrawal or changes of services, deletion of data

-StepStone AS does not guarantee or warrant that the services are available at specific times.
-Disturbances, interruptions or a possible breakdown of the online service cannot be excluded by StepStone AS.
+StepStone GmbH does not guarantee or warrant that the services are available at specific times.
+Disturbances, interruptions or a possible breakdown of the online service cannot be excluded by StepStone GmbH.
 Systematic backups of the servers are carried out regularly.
-In so far as data have been transferred to StepStone AS - regardless their form - we recommend that you create your own backup copies.
-StepStone AS reserves the right to delete a publication, without reason at any time without notice.
+In so far as data have been transferred to StepStone GmbH - regardless their form - we recommend that you create your own backup copies.
+StepStone GmbH reserves the right to delete a publication, without reason at any time without notice.
 The user has no right to claim publication.
-StepStone AS reserves the right to change, extend, limit or withdraw its services at any time.
-Therefore, StepStone AS shall not be liable for any deleted data or loss of data.
+StepStone GmbH reserves the right to change, extend, limit or withdraw its services at any time.
+Therefore, StepStone GmbH shall not be liable for any deleted data or loss of data.

 Links

 Our web site contains links to other sites.
 Please be aware that we are not responsible for the privacy practices of these other sites.
-We encourage our visitors to be aware of this when they leave StepStone AS, and to read the privacy statements of each and every web site that collects personally identifiable information.
+We encourage our visitors to be aware of this when they leave StepStone GmbH, and to read the privacy statements of each and every web site that collects personally identifiable information.
 This Privacy Statement applies only to information collected on our web site.

 Privacy Statement changes